Perlkonig/editing-tools/README.md

 I'm just sharing this because a couple people asked for the code.
 If you find it useful, great!

 If you just want to see the algorithms, then you'll be most interested in the files `Ribbon1.cs` (which contains the code that runs when you click a ribbon button and describes the overall algorithms) and `TextHelpers.cs` (which contains all the little helper functions that make writing the algorithms easier).

-I'm happy to answer questions, and I'm always open to suggestions for improvement.

 Good luck!